rspack-contrib/worker-rspack-loader/README.md

 worker.addEventListener("message", (event) => {});
 ```

-#### Loading without `worker-loader!`
+#### Loading without `worker-rspack-loader!`

-Alternatively, you can omit the `worker-loader!` prefix passed to `import` statement by using the following notation.
+Alternatively, you can omit the `worker-rspack-loader!` prefix passed to `import` statement by using the following notation.
-This is useful for executing the code using a non-WebPack runtime environment
+This is useful for executing the code using a non-Rspack runtime environment
 (such as Jest with [`workerloader-jest-transformer`](https://github.com/astagi/workerloader-jest-transformer)).

-**typings/worker-loader.d.ts**
+**typings/worker-rspack-loader.d.ts**

 ```typescript
 declare module "*.worker.ts" {